• Skip to main content

 For licensed veterinarians (DVM/VMD) and final year students of veterinary programs, LCAO also offers the following postgrad programs:

-• Postgraduate Diploma in Equine Osteopathy (PGDipEO)
+• International Diploma in Equine Osteopathy (PGDipEO)

 • Postgraduate Diploma in Animal Osteopathy (PGDipAO)